Devendra-Singh6464/mariadb/mariadb.md

 Jan 08 14:28:18 bhandari mariadbd[27654]: 2024-01-08 14:28:18 0 [Note] /usr/sbin/mar>
 lines 1-16
 ```
+* If MariaDB isn’t running, you can start it with the command `sudo systemctl start mariadb`.

+* In this guide you installed the MariaDB relational database management system, and secured it using the mysql_secure_installation script that it came installed with.

 Please enable firewall -
 The Database Firewall filter is used to block queries that match a set of rules.
 It can be used to prevent harmful queries from reaching the backend database instances or to limit access to the database based on a more flexible set of rules compared to the traditional GRANT-based privilege system.
 Currently the filter does not support multi-statements.